erangakapukotuwa/orangehrm_vue_symfony/README.md

 It will create a `vendor` folder.
 The vendor folder includes all the core and supportive packages.

 Next you shold setup the database.
-Therefor you to run the required migrations scripts and the Fixtures for data seeding.
+Therefor you to create the database, run the required migrations scripts and the Fixtures for data seeding.

 First create a database in your MairaDB database using the CLI or your favorite db client.
 Don't forget to update the .env file with the respective db name.
+Makesure you have the mentioned MariaDB version installed in your computer, other wise the value of `serverVersion` is significutly different.

     DATABASE_URL="mysql://<db_username>:<db_password>@<db_host>:<db_port>/<db_name>?serverVersion=<db_version>-MariaDB"